Honors & Awards

 As a freshman in 2010-11, Smith averaged 16.7 points, 6.9 rebounds, 5.3 assists, 5.7 steals and 1.5 blocked shots in 23 games for Brewster.

 Smith played her club basketball for the Northwest Blazers Orange.

-Smith, who lives on a ranch outside of Okanogan, Wash., chose Nebraska over Gonzaga, Baylor and Arizona State.
+She chose Nebraska over Gonzaga, Baylor and Arizona State.